-They used their wealth to build all kinds of Gothic stone buildings that would look just at home in Edinburgh, for which Dunedin is named (it’s the Gaelic version).
+They used their wealth to build all kinds of Gothic stone buildings that would look just as at home in Edinburgh, for which Dunedin is named (it’s the Gaelic version).

 We started our walking tour at the ornate 1904 railway station, now home only to excursion trains, an art gallery, the New Zealand Sports Hall of Fame and, on Saturdays, a farmers market.
 It was as fun to look at the people as the foodstuffs; the Scottish genes are obvious in the freckled, apple-cheeked, strawberry-blonde people who populate this South Pacific island.